Mathematics education in the United Kingdom: Primary level

 The Department of Education and Science set up an Assessment of Performance Unit in 1976 to monitor attainment of children at a national level, with standards of mathematics being monitored from 1978 by the National Foundation for Educational Research (NFER).
 Before this time, assessment of primary school standards had not been carried out at a national level.

 Children at primary school are expected to know their times tables.
 Children are taught about long division, fractions, decimals, averages, ratios, negative numbers, and long multiplication.

 Secondary level

-Study of Mathematics is compulsory up to the school leaving age.
-If you do not take Additional Mathematics at GCSE, in some schools, it is likely that you would not be allowed to subsequently take Maths A-level in the sixth form.
+Study of Mathematics is compulsory up to the school leaving age in the UK.
 The Programme for International Student Assessment coordinated by the OECD currently ranks the knowledge and skills of British 15-year-olds in mathematics and science above OECD averages.
 In 2011, the Trends in International Mathematics and Science Study (TIMSS) rated 13–14-year-old pupils in England and Wales 10th in the world for maths and 9th for science.

+GCSE mathematics

+Typically studied by the vast majority of students in year 10 and year 11 (though in exceptional cases, can be taken earlier).
+GCSE is graded on a 1-9 scale, and students are able to choose between foundation tier (where the highest obtainable grade is 5), and higher tier (where grades up to 9 can be obtained).

+Although the specifications vary between exam boards, the overarching topics studied in GCSE include number theory, algebra, ratio, proportion & rates of change; geometry & measures, probability, and statistics.
+Commonly assessed topics are quadratic equations, trigonometric functions and arithmetic sequences.

+The three main exam boards in the UK require students to complete one paper with no calculator, as well as two more papers where students can use a calculator.
+It is expected that students have a scientific calculator in order to write out longer operations.
+The papers are usually sat at the end of year 11 in June, but they are also organised in November as some sixth form students re-sit.

+Additional Mathematics GCSE can also be taken, which extends many of the topics found in regular GCSE maths, as well as introducing more advanced topics such as logarithms and calculus.
+It is considered good preparation for A-Level maths, with some schools requiring students to take Additional maths to continue their mathematical journey.